 Overview – The Still Life as a “Portrait of the Self”

-The Still Life Workshop(TM) is a personal development process that we believe is an invaluable learning opportunity for anyone who is in a leadership (or a coaching) role who needs to understand themselves in relation to their work and their organisation.
-The emphasis is on “Who I Am”, rather than the conventional psychometric emphasis on “How I Am…”.
+The Still Life Workshop™ is a trademarked personal development process that we believe is an invaluable learning opportunity for anyone who is in a leadership (or a coaching) role who needs to understand themselves in relation to their work and their organisation.
+The emphasis is on “Who I am…”, rather than the conventional psychometric emphasis on “How I Am…”.
 This is a group-based learning experience that has multiple applications (team development, diversity & inclusion, career transitions and accelerating Talent development).

-The workshop can be delivered as a stand alone learning event (half/full day) or integrated (as part of) with a leadership/team/coaching development process – you would need to set aside at least 3 hours to include this exercise in an existing programme/course.
+The workshop can be delivered as a stand-alone learning event (half/full day) or integrated (as part of) with a leadership, team, coaching development process – you would need to set aside a minimum of 3 hours to include this exercise in an existing programme/course.

 Pygmalion offers this as an Accreditation Process (to train and licence you to be able to include this in your own learning & development offering) and/or as a tailored Intervention to support your development programmes.

 Announcement (March 2018): Liz Handy passed away.
 I would like to honour the role she played in reshaping how I think about ‘composition’ and ‘authenticity’ – her ‘eye for composition that captured who people are and how they expressed their identity’ was inspirational.
 My thoughts are with Charles and her extended family.